dsp-uga/Team-thweatt-p2/README.md

 ## Contributing

-The `master` branch of this repo is write-protected.
-Every pull request must pass a code review before being merged.
+The `master` branch of this repo is write-protected and every pull request must passes a code review before being merged.
 Other than that, there are no specific guidelines for contributing.
 If you see something that can be improved, please send us a pull request!